aaguilarg13/test/docs/source/usage.rst

 Installation
 ------------

-TESTTo use Lumache, first install it using pip:
+To use Lumache, first install it using pip:

 .. code-block:: console